Deep Purple (song): The rock band Deep Purple

+The British rock band Deep Purple (classic "Mark II" lineup pictured) is named after the song.

-The British rock band Deep Purple took their name from Pete DeRose's hit, as it was the favourite song of guitarist Ritchie Blackmore's grandmother; she would also play the song on piano.
+The British rock band Deep Purple took their name from Pete DeRose's hit, as it was the favourite song of original guitarist Ritchie Blackmore's grandmother; she would also play the song on piano.
 However, the band has never recorded or performed the song.